17 Jan 2023

 Opportunities in the hydrogen market

-The hydrogen economy is currently highly fragmented, providing multiple areas of opportunity for both new participants as well as those pivoting from associated industries:
+The hydrogen economy is currently highly fragmented, providing multiple areas of opportunity for both new participants and those pivoting from associated industries:

 - Generation: the general plant equipment needs to generate the green (or blue) hydrogen,